 How They’re Doing

-Because they are important to people, chickens are not in danger.
-However, some breeds of domestic chicken are rare.
-Farmers and Zoo staff work to preserve different breeds.
-Preserving diversity among breeds makes domestic chickens healthier as a species.
+Because they are important to people, chickens are not in danger of extinction.
+However, some breeds of domestic chicken are rare, such as the Modern Game, the Campine, the Ayam Cemani and others.

 Meet the Animals

-The Zoo’s chickens live in the chicken house.
-This red-and-green building contains roosts and nest boxes.
+The Zoo’s chickens live in the Chicken Barn.
+This building contains roosts and nest boxes.
 It also houses areas where eggs are hatched into chicks.
-In warm weather, hens, roosters, and chicks peck in the dirt of the fenced-in yard.
+In warm weather, hens, roosters and chicks peck in the dirt of the fenced-in, outdoor yard.

-When hatching, a chick uses a sharp projection at the top of its beak, called an egg tooth, to make a hole, or pip, in the shell.
-After making the pip, a chick rests for 3-8 hours.
-Then it breaks the shell all around and pushes its feet against the small end of the shell.
+When hatching, a chick uses a sharp projection at the top of its beak called an egg tooth.
+The chick makes a hole, or pip, in the shell, and then rests for 3-8 hours.
+After resting, it breaks the shell all around and pushes its feet against the small end of the shell.
 In about 40 minutes, a chick can work its way free from the shell.

-Young chicks move into the brooder.
+After hatching, young chicks are moved into a brooder.
 This area is designed to keep chicks warm and dry, while giving them easy access to food and water.
-Chicks in the brooder range in age from two days to one week.
+Chicks in the brooder range in age from two days to one week old.

-Zoo staff sometimes allow visitors to pet chicks.
+Farm staff sometimes allow guests to pet chicks.
 To pet a chick, gently run one finger along the animal’s back.

 - Unlike people, chickens can’t have a “sweet tooth.”
 While they can taste salt, they can’t tell which foods are sweet.
 Besides, chickens have no teeth!